 - How often should it be reviewed?

-- Who has access to the document?
+- Who has access to the document and/or BC management software?

 When in doubt, always speak to a business continuity professional.
 This checklist is intended only for illustrative purposes to identify the core objectives of a bank disaster recovery plan.
 A professional will help you build out the most essential components of your plan, based on the specific needs of your business.